Year 6 Transition 2021

 3. What time does school start?

 The bell rings at 8.45am to allow 5 minutes to get to your ASPIRE room to meet your form tutors.
-You will complete ASPIRE time with your tutor and form class and then you will begin lesson 1 at 9.15am.
+You will complete ASPIRE time with your Learning tutor and then you will begin lesson 1 at 9.15am.

 4. What extra – curricular activities is there?